 Here are three DaVinci Resolve eGPU options worth considering.

 The Blackmagic eGPU is available in two models.
-An entry level Blackmagic eGPU comes with an 8GB Radeon Pro 580 and costs $699.
-The Blackmagic eGPU Pro comes with an 8GB Radeon RX Vega 56 an costs $1,199.
+An entry level Blackmagic eGPU comes with an 8GB Radeon Pro 580.
+The more expensive Blackmagic eGPU Pro comes with an 8GB Radeon RX Vega 56.

 Both of these eGPU’s connect to your laptop via Thunderbolt 3, and will charge your laptop while connected.
 The Blackmagic eGPU also gives you a 4K HDMI output, an additional Thunderbolt 3 connection and four USB 3 ports.
 The Blackmagic eGPU Pro features an additional displayport supporting an external display at up to 5K resolution.